What is Child Trauma?

 She experienced many unexplained symptoms.
 During treatment for these symptoms, she started remembering upsetting events from the past she previously had no memory of.
 After regaining these memories and talking about them, her symptoms began to improve.

 Freud believed that memory repression served as a defense mechanism against traumatic events.
 Symptoms that couldn’t be traced to a clear cause, he concluded, stemmed from repressed memories.
 You can’t remember what happened, but you feel it in your body, anyway.

-A little bit of my story about my childhood trauma
+Childhood Trauma: A little bit of my story

 I didn’t want to share most of my life stories because I was ashamed.
 But I want to somehow help others that went through the same or to help prevent it.